👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 • Quantitative-qualitative research method: Data-driven bias testing combined with the balanced and context-sensitive judgment of human experts;

-• Unsupervised bias detection: No user data needed on protected attributes (unsupervised learning);
+• Unsupervised bias detection: No data needed on protected attributes, e.g., gender or ethnicity (unsupervised learning);

 • Anolamy detection: Scalable method based on statistical analysis;